Free Cass County Public Records (Search for Anyone)

 Accessing this inmate list is completely free and a great way to delve into anyone’s criminal past.
 You get a decent amount of information from this agency without paying a dime.
 The only downside when using this avenue to look for criminal records is that it’s not as in-depth as other record search options.

-Conduct a Cass County Criminal Record Search Through the Clerk of District Court
+Perform a Criminal Record Search via the Cass County Clerk of District Court

 Another avenue you can take to conduct a criminal record search in Cass County is through the District Court.
 They currently don’t have a public terminal on their website for you to search for criminal records, but you can still contact the agency for information on a specific person or criminal case.